What are Section 194B & Section 194BB?

 |January to March||31st May|

 Income on Dream 11 is a betting income.
 The income tax rate on such income is 31.2% (30% plus 4% cess).
 If your net winning from a contest exceeds INR 10,000, they would deduct TDS at 30% and credit the remaining amount to your account.
 You can then withdraw the funds without paying any additional tax.

-The income tax on prize money from winning lottery, puzzles, card games, etc is a flat rate of 30%.
-For any prize in kind such as car, jewellery, holiday trip, etc you must calculate tax on the market value of the prize.
-Thus, the payer should deduct TDS at 30% of the aggregate amount of prize in cash and market value of prize in kind.
+The income tax on prize money from winning the lottery, puzzles, card games, etc is a flat rate of 30%.
+For any prize in kind such as a car, jewellery, holiday trip, etc you must calculate tax on the market value of the prize.
+Thus, the payer should deduct TDS at 30% of the aggregate amount of the prize in cash and the market value of the prize in kind.

 The income tax rate on income from playing online games is a flat rate of 30%.
 If the winning amount exceeds INR 10,000, the poker platform would deduct TDS at 30%.
-They would deposit TDS with the government, file TDS Return and issue TDS certificate to the winner.
-The taxpayer i.e. winner should file ITR, report such income as taxable income and claim the TDS Credit.
-However, the taxpayer cannot claim any refund of the TDS deducted on such income.
+They would deposit TDS with the government, file a TDS Return, and issue a TDS certificate to the winner.
+The taxpayer i.e. winner should file ITR, report such income as taxable income, and claim the TDS Credit.
+However, the taxpayer cannot claim any refund of the TDS deducted from such income.